“Am I too old to build muscle?”. You may be asking yourself this question. We certainly get asked this question a lot by our prospective clients.

 - Make you more attractive

-For a more in depth look at the importance of muscle, take a look at our previous article.
+For a more in-depth look at the importance of muscle, please look at our previous article.

 Why is it harder to build muscle as you get older?

-In my view there are 2 main reasons.
+In my view, there are two main reasons.